 - 1. Completed bachelor's degree. - 2.
 Passage of a CTC approved Basic Skills Examination. - 3.
 Subject matter competency. - 4.
-Completion of U.S. Constitution course or examination. - 5.
-Completion of 120 hours of pre-service as identified by the Division of Education intern program standards. - 6.
-Full time teaching job in appropriate area. - 7.
-Admission to SDSU-IVC teacher education intern program with a 2.75 GPA or higher. - 8.
+Completion of U.S. Constitution course or examination. - Completion of 120 hours of pre-service as identified by the Division of Education intern program standards. - 6.
+Full time teaching job in appropriate area. - Admission to SDSU-IVC teacher education intern program with a 2.75 GPA in the last 60 units or higher or a 2.67 cumulative GPA. - 8.
 Application for intern credential.